 Yoshi's Island: Super Mario Advance 3 is the portable port of Super Mario World 2: Yoshi's Island.
 Having a long full title apparently runs in the family.

-Of the four Advance ports, it is the least different from the source material, being an almost completely straightforward port with the only major addition being the new Extra levels and added voice lines from Yoshi's Story.
+Of the four Advance ports, it is the least different from the source material, being an almost completely straightforward port with the only major additions being some new Extra levels and added voice lines from Yoshi's Story.
 Even the music sounds about as close as it can sound to the original.

 Because it is for the most part a straight port, most if not all of the unused graphics from the original game remain.